 "The myth about the supposed origin of my name has many varia-tions," explained Sousa.
 "The Ger-man version is that my name is Sigismund Ochs, a great musician born on the Rhine, emigrated to America; trunk marked 'S. O. U. S. A.'-there-fore the name.
 The English version is that I am Sam.
-Ogden, a great musician, Yorkshire man, emigrated to America, luggage marked 'S. O. U. S. Items about my name and origin have same city and the same time. appeared in every sort of publication.
+Ogden, a great mu-sician, Yorkshire man, emigrated to America, luggage marked 'S. O. U. S. Items about my name and origin have same city and the same time." appeared in every sort of publication.

 They go around the globe about once every three years.
-The stories originated about ten years ago in the brain of a publicity promoter.
-I have had to deny it in Afghanistan, Denmark, Ethiopia, France, Germany, Hungary, Ireland, Japan, Nova Scotia, Philadelphia, Ouchea, Bussia, Vene Philadelphia, Quebec, Russia, Vene-zuela, Uruguay, Yucatan and now in Cincinnati.
+The stories originated about ten years, ago in the brain of a publicity promoter.
+I have had to deny it in Afghanistan, Den-mark, Ethiopia, France, Germany, Hungary, Ireland, Japan, Nova Scotia, Philadelphia Oucher, Bussia, Vene Philadelphia, Quebec, Russia, Vene-zuela, Uruguay, Yucatan and now in Cincinnati.
 But the story goes on for-

-"The fact is I am an American. close investigator would have little trouble tracing the Sousa origin.
-My parents were absolutely opposed to race suicide.
+"The fact is I am an American. close investigator would have little trouble tracing the Sousa origin. ' My parents were absolutely opposed to race suicide.
 There were ten of us; six of whom are living, all married and doing well in the family line.
 I should say about in 1992 the name of Sousa will supplant that of Smith as our national name.
 So you see all these proud relatives wouldn't permit me to accept any of the fancy names, even if I wanted to.
 I was born on G street, S. E., near Old Christ church, Washington, D. C., November 6, 18-.
 (Blank left by Mr. Sousa).
-I drank milk and great musician.
-This polite fiction has been one of the best bits of advertising I have had in my long terms of the best bits of advertising I have had in my long terms of the best bits of advertising I have had in my long terms of the proportion of the shadow of the great white dome.
+I drank milk and is that I am a Greek named Philipso, a white dome.
 I was christened John Philip at Dr. Finkel's church.
-If I had the opportunity to be born again. ing I have had in my long career. would select the same parents, the ancimate Post 12/25/16 three-hour spectacle, "Hip, Hip, Hooray," disclosed itself to a considerable audience at Music hall Sunday night as the biggest and best indoor circus in crea-
+If I had the opportunity to be born again the state of the best bits of advertising I have had in my long career. would select the same parents, the three-hour spectacle, "Hip, Hip, Hooray," disclosed itself to a considerable audience at Music hall Sunday night as the biggest and best indoor circus in creation.